 On the other hand, the seventh generation of Mustang is rumored to now be based on the Ford Explorer's frame.
 We'd speculated that this would be the case before, and it certainly makes the likelihood of AWD and four-door Mustangs increase substantially since they could be developed with no real additional cost.

-We hope that multiple possible avenues means that an AWD Mustang is a nearly assured reality for the near future.
+We hope that multiple possible avenues mean that an AWD Mustang is a nearly assured reality for the near future.

 The Chevy Camaro and the Dodge Challenger already use modular platforms.
 It’s one strategy that car manufacturers have found that allows them to create more options without the overhead cost of making a new body platform for each line.
 This creates customization options that enable the Mustang to be more things to more people.